FDA/open.fda.gov/drug/event/reference/index.md

 {% endhighlight %}

 `disclaimer`
-: **String**
+: **string**
-: {:.data-description} Important details about the openFDA beta and limitations of the dataset.
+: Important details about the openFDA beta and limitations of the dataset.

 `license`
-: **String**
+: **string**
-: {:.data-description} A link to a web page providing information on the licensing terms of data within openFDA.
+: A link to a web page providing information on the licensing terms of data within openFDA.

 `last_updated`
-: **String**
+: **string**
-: {:.data-description} The last date when openFDA was updated.
+: The last date when openFDA was updated.
 Note that this does not correspond to the last report date in the system.
 Rather, it is the last time openFDA received a system or data update.

 `results`
 : **Dictionary**
-: {:.data-description} A dictionary of details about the results section.
+: A dictionary of details about the results section.

 `results.skip`
 : **Integer**
-: {:.data-description} The offset of the results, as provided by the `skip` parameter in the URL.
+: The offset of the results, as provided by the `skip` parameter in the URL.

 `results.limit`
 : **Integer**
-: {:.data-description} The number of results out of the total number of returns that are provided, as provided by the `limit` parameter in the URL.
+: The number of results out of the total number of returns that are provided, as provided by the `limit` parameter in the URL.

 `results.total`
 : **Integer**
-: {:.data-description} The total number of results fitting the search criteria.
+: The total number of results fitting the search criteria.

 #### Results section